sirolf-otrebla/CompositeNet/README.md

 - AMD® Ryzen 7 3800x 8-core processor
 - Nvidia GTX 1080 w/ 8GiB VRAM

+The code was developed to be run over a CUDA GPU.
 Note that in some older video cards issues may arise during training.

+It is possible, though not recommended, to execute the code over the CPU by setting `cuda : False` inside each experiment's configuration.

 ## Nearest neighbor module
 We use the same NN module used in *ConvPoint*.